z2k-gwp/obsidian-z2k-daily-logs/README.md

 - Automatically upon [Obsidian startup](https://github.com/z2k-gwp/obsidian-z2k-daily-logs/wiki/Startup-Trigger)
 - Use the Obsidian [command interface](https://github.com/z2k-gwp/obsidian-z2k-daily-logs/wiki/Command-Trigger) (e.g. assigned command to a hotkey)
 - Use the plugin's [ribbon](https://github.com/z2k-gwp/obsidian-z2k-daily-logs/wiki/Ribbon-Trigger) button
+- (Future:) Create tomorrow's daily login ahead of time with many of the above methods

 #### - **Other Features**
 Even if you do not need the automated log creation feature, the plugin still has several additional features that can be of use:
 - Supports [additional premade {{fields}} for autoreplacement](https://github.com/z2k-gwp/obsidian-z2k-daily-logs/wiki/Automated-Field-Replacements) (e.g. `timestamp`, `dayOfWeek`, `weekNum`)
 - Supports the ability to [create daily log files for other days besides today](https://github.com/z2k-gwp/obsidian-z2k-daily-logs/wiki/Creating-Past-Log-Files)
 - [Interoperability](https://github.com/z2k-gwp/obsidian-z2k-daily-logs/wiki/Interoperability-with-the-Daily-Notes-core-plugin) with the "Daily notes" core plugin
-- Future: Supports a cutoff time for those that work late at night
+- (Future:) Supports a cutoff time for those that work late at night
-- Future: Log Chains, a tool to set up a whole series of automated log events to pull data into your daily log
+- (Future:) Log Chains, a tool to set up a whole series of automated log events to pull data into your daily log as part of the automated systems.
+This gets you one step closer to a fully automated Quantified Self.

 &nbsp;
 ## More Details